Rayc940/ece5160-fast-robot/lab2/lab.md

 #### Two Point Calibration

+Two point calibration is used to map the accelerometer's reading as a linear function, allowing to reduce systematic measurement errors.

 To implement two point calibration, a helper function in Python was made to generate scale and offset.
 A new switch case TWO_POINT_CALIBRATION was implemented that returns t, ax, ay, az over BLE.

 ```cpp